We Are All Made From Each Other

 I wade out into the crowd and stand firmly in the middle of the street.
 The current does not change for me.
 It does not wash around me or come to a crashing stop.
 All the people move not only through me, but through each other like water.

-Voices do not clatter and scrape like they usually do but rush and burble about things I know I hate - and still they talk about them, and still I say nothing about it
+Voices do not clatter and scrape like they usually do but rush and burble about things I know I hate - and still they talk about them, and still I say nothing about it.

 Someone brushes past me.
 Another bumps into me.
-I am swept off of my feet and carried away by the crowd.
+I am swept off my feet and carried away by the crowd.

 All of these people are made from the same water as I am.
 All of these people dream when they go to sleep.